 50 Guiding Principles of True American LeftThe following are 50 short descriptions of our principles on specific topics.
 This might not cover every aspect of every issue, however from these 50 one should get a very clear idea of where True American Left stands generally.
 If there is an issue you feel has not been sufficiently addressed please let us know.

-1) We believe in the U.S. constitution.
+1) The Constitution We believe in the U.S. constitution.
 We do not intend to change the constitution, including the controversial 2nd amendment.
 We are absolute believers in freedom of the press, freedom of speech, freedom from random search and all other aspects of the Bill of Rights.
 True American Left values are entirely consistent with the U.S. constitution.

-2) Our number one issue, because we believe it would solve nearly all of our problems, is to resurrect the long forgotten "peace dividend."
+2) The Peace Dividend Our number one issue, because we believe it would solve nearly all of our problems, is to resurrect the long forgotten "peace dividend."
 The 'powers that be' want you to believe our problems are complicated and difficult to solve.
-The only way they can credibly do that is to completely ignore the elephant in the room known as the defense budget.
+The only way they can credibly do that is to completely ignore the elephant in the room known as the "defense" budget.